BURNIE CITY EISTEDDFOD RULES

 HC 1 point

-36. The use of microphone will not be permitted unless specified or at the committee’s discretion.
+36. (c) The use of microphones will not be permitted unless specified or at the committee’s discretion.

 All music scores must have the bars clearly numbered.